appserver-io/appserver/_docs/aop.md

 </pointcuts>
 ```

 The configuration describes a pointcut, which specifies all `call` join points of all `doPost` methods within the `\Namespace\Module` namespace.
 This is very similar to the annotation example above and is referenced by the same advice.
-To do so, the advice does not have to be changed.
+Therefore, the advice does not have to be changed.

 This method of using XML has the same advantages as annotating everything within the aspect class but serves another purpose: